whitneyburton/portfolios/students/1610-back/eric-wahlgren/eric_mod_two_portfolio.markdown

 **Mike Schutte**
 *A wise woman once told me that the smartest person in the room doesn’t have all the answers, they just ask the right questions.
 Eric is a phenomenally present and curious listener in all situations, and delivers questions at will that reflect this unrivaled sense of intention.
 In the hustle bustle lifestyle of Turing, Eric is a continual breath of fresh and authentic air that always reminds me to think beyond the scope of a single project or problem, and remember why this work matters and how satisfying it can be.
 He demonstrates respect and empathy in a multitude of ways, and I am sincerely grateful for his presence during my Turing experience.*

+**Marisa Burton**
+*I really enjoyed working with Eric on Little Shop.
+He perseveres and is great to pair with and work through a problem together.
+Eric is always focused on completing a task until it’s completed, and he knows when to ask for help when he needs it.
+Eric knows a lot more than he thinks he does, and I hope he will be more confident with coding in the future.*

 ## E: Community Participation